Best Bunion Treatment in Waxahachie, Corsicana & Ennis, TX

 What Is A Bunion?

-A bunion is when your big toe joint develops a bony bump on the side, right at the base of the big toe. if you look down at your feet and see a bump at the bottom of your toe, chances are, you have one.
+A bunion is when your big toe joint develops a bony bump on the side, at the base of the big toe.
+If you look down at your feet and see a bump at the bottom of your toe, chances are, you have one.
 This condition often worsens with time and can cause the big toe to slowly move closer to the second toe.
 As the deformity progresses, bunion symptoms worsen and the big toe joint becomes reddened, swollen and painful.
 At this point, the bump is quite noticeable.
 This can make it difficult to fit the foot into certain shoes without causing the bump from becoming inflamed.